FlyJingFish/AndroidAOP/README_EN.md

 5 .
 This library supports the case where the pointcut method is a Lambda expression.

 6 .
-This library supports coroutine functions whose pointcut methods are suspend-modified.
+This library supports coroutine functions whose pointcut methods are suspend.

 7 .
 This library supports generating Json files of all pointcut information to facilitate an overview of all pointcut locations [Configure here](#%E5%9B%9B%E5%9C%A8-app-%E7%9A%84buildgradle%E6%B7%BB%E5%8A%A0-androidaopconfig-%E9%85%8D%E7%BD%AE%E9%A1%B9%E6%AD%A4%E6%AD%A5%E4%B8%BA%E5%8F%AF%E9%80%89%E9%85%8D%E7%BD%AE%E9%A1%B9)